EDUCBA Logo

 Advertisements often invade personal spaces, appearing on websites, social media, and emails, raising privacy concerns.

-Example: The issue of online tracking for targeted advertising has ignited discussions about intrusiveness and privacy as users express concerns about monitoring their online activities for advertising purposes.
+Example: The issue of online tracking for targeted advertising has sparked discussions about intrusiveness and privacy, as users express concerns about monitoring their online activity for advertising purposes.

 8. Cultural and Social Impact